erikberglund/erikberglund.github.io/_posts/2018-10-02-Get the currently logged in user, in Bash.markdown

 With this, we can create a simple Bash snippet to get the currently logged in user in an Apple approved way without shelling out to Python in our Bash scripts.

-**EDIT: Since I posted this, user @tulgeywood on the MacAdmins Slack made a more concise version of the awk part of the command which I have updated this post to also use.**
+**EDIT: Since I posted this, user @tulgeywood on the MacAdmins Slack made a more concise version of the awk part of the command.
+I have updated this post to use his version.**

 ```bash
 loggedInUser=$( scutil <<< "show State:/Users/ConsoleUser" | awk '/Name :/ && ! /loginwindow/ { print $3 }' )